alakasingh/alakasingh/README.md

 - 👋 Hi, I’m @alakasingh
-- 👀 I’m interested in on coading
+- 👀 I’m interested in coading
-- 🌱 I’m currently learning java + DSA
+- 🌱 I’m currently learning java + DSA and also lear Frontend web development
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...